e-Learning Blog

 Therefore, having support staff such as learning advisors (people who provide total care for learning) and tutors (people who answer questions about the materials) can help resolve learners' concerns, leading to increased motivation and improved results.

-6. Let's take the first step to start e-learning together
+Taking the first step to start e-learning, together

 E-learning, an innovative learning method born from the fusion of advancements in digital technology and the field of education.
 In the 2000s, the use of LMS expanded further and began to be utilized in various educational settings.